 Reflections of a would-be activist

-In all my interviews with AV activists, I found it very hard to restrain myself—hard to be a detached observer and resist the impulse to make comparisons.
+In all my interviews with AV activists, I found it very hard to restrain myself — hard to be a detached observer.
 The subject brought back my own experiences in the 1990s when I took part in demonstrations against fur, against circuses, against vivisection … all things that would seem easier to “sell” to the public but that too often invited rude responses and jeers from people who didn’t seem to want to listen.

 AV Seoul seemed to be experiencing a lot more success.